helidon-io/helidon/docs/se/data.md

 | Sum             | `getSumPoints`                   | Returns the sum of values.
 Requires numeric type.          |
 | Avg             | `getAvgPoints`                   | Returns the average value.
 Requires floating point type.   |

-The `property` part is the entity property name and it can contain underscores.
+The `property` part is the entity property name, and it can contain underscores.
 An underscore is interpreted as a dot, which means navigation to a related entity attribute.
 For example, `Keeper_Name` on the `Pet` entity translates to the JPQL query `SELECT p.keeper.name FROM Pet p`.